 One of the few unpleasant aspects of sharing our home with a cat is their penchant for bringing their human family dead or dying animals.
 Cats have been semi-domesticated for 10,000 years, but most of them have retained their hunting skills.
-It is these skills which created the symbiotic human-cat relationship as cats protected grain stores by keeping the rodent population in check and humans protected cats from larger predators.
+It is these skills that created the symbiotic human-cat relationship as cats protected grain stores by keeping the rodent population in check and humans protected cats from larger predators.

 Why do cats bring home gifts?

 A well-fed cat does not need to hunt for food, but its innate instinct to hunt remains intact.
 There are several possibilities as to why cats bring a dead or dying animal home.

 Mother cats teach their kittens to hunt; initially, they will bring a dead animal for her kittens to consume.
 When they are a little older, she will bring home a partly stunned animal.
 This provides the opportunity for her kittens to learn the skill of hunting without the relative danger of the prey defending itself.
 Finally, she will take her kittens out and show them how to hunt for themselves.

 By bringing home a half-dead animal, the cat is attempting to teach us how to kill our prey.